01msmr/makerspac.es/README.md

 Map of Makerspaces

- currently contains only data from Germany, Austria and Switzerland.
+ currently contains only data from Germany (, Austria and Switzerland).

 Curated and Listed by Ulrich Maasmeier.